-Westbridge Meadows's location along with its proposed transportation corridors integrates into the existing roadway network of West Weber County as shown in the following graphic.
+Westbridge Meadows's location along with its proposed transportation corridors integrates into the existing roadway network of West Weber County as shown in the following Figure 13.
 Transportation elements to note include:

-- Existing 1200 South/SR 39.
+- o Existing 1200 South/SR 39.
 This is an existing roadway that provides direct connection from 7500 West to Interstate 15 (I-15). - Proposed 2550 South.
-An extension of the existing 2550 South Street will cross the 0 Weber River and utilize a portion of the West Weber Corridor.
-This connection will provide a major secondary access to the project.
+An extension of the existing 2550 South Street will cross the Weber River and utilize a portion of the West Weber Corridor.
+This connection will provide a major secondary access to the project. - o Proposed 1600/1800 South.
+This masterplan east/west connection includes a bridge over the Weber River which will provide additional access.